Talegen/Talegen.AspNetCore.Multitenant/README.md

 The purpose of this library is to provide a Multi-tenant middleware library for ASP.net Core applications, allowing for a multi-approach strategy for determining a tenant from an API request.

+## Documentation

+Documentation can be found on the GitHub pages at [Talegen ASP.net Core Multitenancy Middleware library](https://talegen.github.io/Talegen.AspNetCore.Multitenant/)

 ## Contributing

 There are many ways in which you can participate in the project, for example: